Canishk Naik

 My research examines how governments can optimally provide assistance and social protection to help the most vulnerable meet their basic needs, focusing on the role of psychological factors—such as mental health and behavioural biases—in shaping behaviour and policy effectiveness.

-I hold a BA in Mathematics from the University of Cambridge and an MSc in Applicable Mathematics from LSE.
+I have a BA in Mathematics from the University of Cambridge and a PhD in Economics from the LSE.
 Before my PhD, I worked as an Economist at The Behaviouralist, a behavioural science research consultancy.

 📧 canishknaik@gmail.com